steffichoi/e-cal/README.md

 - spinner for add item type and set reminder
 - added custom reminder option; used date time picker
 - dont allow user to set reminder for empty event
-- reconfigured sqlite db to store datetime as int (extract as long)
+- reconfigured sqlite db to store datetime as int (extract as long); added db instrumented testing
 - detail item data extraction from db

-NOT IMPLEMENTED
 - on edit item, put info into bundle to add task
 - if editing, update db!

+NOT IMPLEMENTED
 - set reminder

 - to do list in side bar showing to do items for this date